A teenager who along with couple of his friends tried to rob a gas station last year in Lethbridge will spend more time behind the bars.

 This case dates 12th back to February and it happened in a home of Arab family.
 A woman called a police stating that their maid hanged herself.
 After the investigation police came to the conclusion that the woman was beaten quite badly and hanged in order to try and conceal the crime.
 She died due to injuries she received in that beating.
 R.H. and his wife were main suspects.

 DNA, other forensic reports and blood proved that this couple hammered the woman and then hanged her.
 This was backed up by the testimony of their child who said that he saw his mother hitting the maid several times before she slumped down and stopped resisting.

 With a load of evidence pointing to the couple it was a clear case of murder and initially both wife and husband were found guilty for murder and they ended up in prison (husband received life imprisonment).
 But several years’ later appeal from the wife went through and she was released.

 Soon after that defense presented waiver from the victims’ family (which was translated to Arabic, of course) in which they willingly surrendered their right to see the sentence through.
 Without any further fuss the court reduced the life imprisonment sentence to only one year.

-Lack of any investigation into the validity of the waiver and possible blood money involved raised many questions that were asked, but not answered, by many lawyers and other people including Las Vegas DUI defense attorney.
+Lack of any investigation into the validity of the waiver and possible blood money involved raised many questions that were asked, but not answered, by many lawyers and other people including check this out.
 He didn’t follow the case thoroughly, but he got interested in it after the waiver presentation.
 He said that all things concerned the waiver in questions made the Court look ridiculous, because it decided not to check whether there was any implication around it.

 They blindly believed to the defense attorney and with this they sent a message to all people, a message that says that their own citizens have greater rights than foreigners.
 He said that this is not a law that should be practiced, because it doesn’t prosecute crime, but protects certain people while showing discrimination toward others.